gregmalcolm/python_koans/README.rst

 Python Koans is an interactive tutorial for learning the Python programming language by making tests pass.

-Most tests are 'fixed' by filling the missing parts of assert functions.
+Most tests are *fixed* by filling the missing parts of assert functions.
 Eg:

     self.assertEqual(__, 1+2)